MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseSearch.md

       - `[HoldStatus <String>]`: dataSourceHoldStatus
     - `[CustodianSources <IMicrosoftGraphSecurityDataSource[]>]`: Custodian sources that are included in the eDiscovery search.
     - `[DataSourceScopes <String>]`: dataSourceScopes
-    - `[LastEstimateStatisticsOperation <IMicrosoftGraphSecurityEdiscoveryEstimateOperation1>]`: ediscoveryEstimateOperation
+    - `[LastEstimateStatisticsOperation <IMicrosoftGraphSecurityEdiscoveryEstimateOperation>]`: ediscoveryEstimateOperation
-    - `[NoncustodialSources <IMicrosoftGraphSecurityEdiscoveryNoncustodialDataSource1[]>]`: noncustodialDataSource sources that are included in the eDiscovery search
+    - `[NoncustodialSources <IMicrosoftGraphSecurityEdiscoveryNoncustodialDataSource[]>]`: noncustodialDataSource sources that are included in the eDiscovery search
       - `[CreatedDateTime <DateTime?>]`: Created date and time of the dataSourceContainer entity.
       - `[DisplayName <String>]`: Display name of the dataSourceContainer entity.
       - `[HoldStatus <String>]`: dataSourceHoldStatus